Access is a relationship: Working with private landowners in BC

 Final thoughts

 Working with private landowners is essential for many trail projects in BC.
-Access depends on trust, clear agreements, and ongoing communication.
+Access is not guaranteed; it must be earned and maintained.

 Done well, it can: